rrsdb/rrsdb.github.io/README.md

 * ``style.css`` contains style common to all pages (some special pages also contain custom style), including colors, margin sizes, font sizes, and so forth.
 Changes here effect **every article's appearance**, but not the html structure.
 * ``sidebar.html`` and ``sidebar.js`` contain respectively the html structure of the sidebar and the javascript code to load the sidebar.
 Changes made to sidebar.html **effect every article**.
+* ``rrsdb_math.js`` contains the code for power series expansion.

 ## Rogers-Ramanujan type identity articles
 To write a Rogers-Ramanujan type identity article, start by copying the file [identities/template.html](https://rrsdb.github.io/identities/template.html).
-Change nothing from the part you copy (unless you know what you are doing), and add additional html as needed.

 ### Rules that should be followed
 * All added html should be **inside** the ``div`` tag with the id ``main``.